 Define as many life aspects and rank them accordingly.

 Your answers show the areas of your life where it would be wise to spend your time on – either to enhance a certain life aspect or to improve it.

 Whatever you decide to do with it – you certainly won’t regret it.

 (of course, I’m talking about those which are ranked high on your list)

 Goal setting guideline #7: How much time do I spend on each life aspect?

 This is the last question I have for you here.

-You should define how much time do you spend on each of the same life aspects. (you know, the ones from the previous question…)
+You should determine how much time do you spend on each life aspect you previously defined. (you know, the ones from the previous question…)

 Next, rank them according to time spent.

 But, for real!

-It should be the more important life aspect – the more time you spend on it.
+It should be – the more important life aspect – the more time spent on it.

 But there are times when life aspects and the time spent on them don’t match.

-Or to put it differently, there is a discrepancy between what you say and what you do.
+Or to put it differently, there could be a discrepancy between what you say and what you do.

-I was quite tempted to write -at many times- because I see many people who claim a certain life aspect is important to them, but it turns out they don’t spend even the smallest fraction of their time on it.
+You see, many people claim a certain life aspect is important to them, but it turns out they don’t spend even the smallest fraction of their time on it.

 What does that tell?

 Either they’re not good at managing their time or that life aspect is actually not of high importance to them.

-(I don’t want or like to spread the negativity, so it could be it’s only my surroundings, but I obviously had to point out to this)
+(I don’t want or like to spread the negativity, so it could be it’s only my surroundings, but I had to point this out)